hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 This is currently not possible in Jet.
 Hopefully, future versions will address the problem.
-Users of the Kinesis source need to be aware that some data reordering might occur on resharding.
+Users of the Kinesis source need to be aware that some data reordering might occur on resharding and try to time their resharding activities, if possible, to utilize lulls in the data flow.

 ### Fault Tolerance